786-452-7352

 Pick the Right Team for a Successful Intervention

 One of the most critical steps in planning a successful intervention is assembling the right team.
-This team should consist of individuals who genuinely care about the person struggling with addiction and who have a meaningful influence in their lives.
+This team should consist of individuals who genuinely care about the person struggling with addiction and hold a meaningful influence in their lives.
 It’s essential that your loved one feels supported and respected by the people involved.
-Therefore, only include those emotionally capable of handling potentially volatile situations and who your loved one trusts, respects, and values.
-A professional interventionist can guide you in selecting team members who will contribute positively to the process.
-Remember, the presence of the right individuals can significantly impact the success of the intervention.
-At the same time, including someone who may not be emotionally ready for what might happen can jeopardize the entire effort.
+Therefore, include only those emotionally prepared for potentially challenging moments and whom your loved one trusts, respects, and values.
+A professional interventionist can guide choosing team members who will contribute positively to the process.
+Remember, having the right people present can significantly impact the success of the intervention, while someone who isn’t emotionally ready could jeopardize the entire effort.

 Plan What You’re Going to Say for Maximum Impact